Mexican Salsa Bread

 Hello.
 It's Me, the Broken Record.

 I've said it before and I'll say it again.
-We learned so much during that month-long cooking project we called Deep Mexico: Ingredient-Driven Mexican Meal Prep.
+We learned so much during that month-long cooking project we call Deep Mexico: Ingredient-Driven Mexican Meal Prep.
 And it was so-so easy to poke our heads into the fridge and just cook!

 And remember, Deep Mexico is not about creating authentic Mexican cuisine so I'm making no claims for authenticity.
 We are happy with "Mexican-ish" – by our definition, that's Mexican ingredients applied to our everyday cooking and eating.
-The one requirement?
-Good eats!

 Bread With a Little Kick